Null logo

 Containment Responses

-When Lens cannot safely resolve an explicit scope due to unsafe, malformed, adversarial, or non-resolvable input, it may return a containment AIR that preserves the response contract while narrowing scope to a safe fallback.
+When Lens cannot safely resolve requested scope due to unsafe, malformed, adversarial, or non-resolvable input, it may return a containment record that preserves the response contract while narrowing scope to a safe fallback.

 {